-- (1) Intent: To permit the construction of attached housing units, including townhouses, duplexes, triplexes, and multiplexes, that encourage a sense of community through the use of shared amenities like parks, playgrounds, and pedestrian-friendly infrastructure. - (2) Use Regulations: Refer to Section K in Article IV. - (3) Area and Dimension Regulations for Duplexes, Triplexes, and Multiplexes:
+- (1) Intent: To permit the construction of attached housing units, including townhouses, duplexes, triplexes, and multiplexes, that encourage a sense of community through the use of shared amenities like parks, playgrounds, and pedestrian-friendly infrastructure. - (2) Use Regulations: Refer to Section K in Article IV.

+(3) Area and Dimension Regulations for Duplexes, Triplexes, and Multiplexes:

-Minimum Lot Minimum Lot Minin num Se etbacks Maximum Minimum Area Width at Front Building Line Front Rear Each Side Height of Structure Living Area of Dwelling Unit 8,000 sq. ft. plus 2,500 sq. ft. per 65 ft 35 ft 35 ft 15 ft and (a) 35 ft 700 sq. ft. unit plus 5 ft per unit and (a)
+Minimum Lot Minimum Lot Mini mum Se tbacks Maximum Minimum Living Area Width at Front Building Line Front Rear Each Side Height of Structure Area of Dwelling Unit 8,000 sq. ft. plus 2,500 sq. ft. per 65 ft 35 ft 35 ft 15 ft and (a) 35 ft 700 sq. ft. unit plus 5 ft per unit and (a)

-- a.
-No closer than 35 feet (ft) adjacent to a detached dwelling district boundary. - (4) Area and Dimension Regulations for Townhouses:
+- (a) No closer than 35 feet (ft) adjacent to a detached dwelling district boundary. - (4) Area and Dimension Regulations for Townhouses:

-Minimum Minimum Lot Minin num Se tbacks Maximum Minimum Living Lot Area Width at Front Front Rear F Each Side Height of Structure Area of Dwelling Unit 3,100 sq. ft.
+Minimum Minimum Lot Width Minii num Se tbacks Maximum Minimum Living Lot Area at Front Building Line Front Rear Each Side Height of Structure Area of Dwelling Unit 3,100 sq. ft.
 24 ft 24 40 (a) 35 ft 1,200 sq. ft.

-- a.
-Zero (0) ft for interior units and ten (10) ft for end units, and no closer than 35 feet (ft) adjacent to a detached dwelling district boundary. - (5) Parking, loading and garage regulations: - a.
-Where the regulations in this section conflict with Article VII: Off-Street Parking and Loading Regulations, the regulations in this section shall prevail. - b.
-All required parking shall be accessed at the rear of the units by an alley or common drive. - (6) Other regulations: - a.
-Supplemental Use Regulations, Article V. - b.
-District Development Criteria, Article VI. - c.
-Open Space, see Section M in Article VI. - d.
-Required Development Plans, Article VII. - e.
-No fewer than three (3) nor more than eight (8) townhouses shall be located within a continuous building group.
+- (a) Zero (0) ft for interior units and ten (10) ft for end units, and no closer than 35 feet (ft) adjacent to a detached dwelling district boundary. - (5) Parking, loading and garage regulations: - (a) Where the regulations in this Section conflict with Article VII: Off-Street Parking and Loading Regulations, the regulations in this Section shall prevail. - (b) All required parking shall be accessed at the rear of the units by an alley or common drive. - (6) Other regulations: - (a) Supplemental Use Regulations, Article V. - (b) District Development Criteria, Article VI. - (c) Open Space, see Section M in Article VI. - (d) Required Development Plans, Article VII. - (e) No fewer than three (3) nor more than eight (8) townhouses shall be located within a continuous building group. - (f) Off-Street Parking and Loading Regulations, Article VIII.